 Mince pies.
 Those lovely little devils.
 If only they had been called mince pies when I was a child.
-There seems to be a bit more mystery in saying mince pie instead of minceMEAT pie.
-Meat was not something I wanted in a pie when I was 10 and sitting at my grandmother’s Thanksgiving Day table waiting patiently for dessert.
+There seems to be a bit more mystery to a mince pie than a minceMEAT pie.
+Meat was not something I desired in a pie when I was 10 and sitting at my grandmother’s Thanksgiving Day table waiting patiently for dessert.
 No matter if such a pie had been lovingly prepared, nestled up in a tea towel, and kept cosy on top of a warm tumble dryer alongside his sweet, fragrant friends, pumpkin and apple.

 “No mincemeat pie for me,” I would say year after year, which was always followed by the obligatory “one day you’ll know what you’re missing.” (which, by the by, has now been inducted (inherited?) into my ridiculous lexicon of parental vernacular, alongside “were you born in a barn?” (close!) and “hold your horses!” (goes without saying)

 Ironically, and most happily surprising, I really didn’t know what I was missing when I declined Grandma Johnson’s mincemeat pie.
 Turns out this mincing of meat is really pretty terrific.
 When it doesn’t have meat in it, that is.
 (Although, having learned that mincemeat pie actually originated in the Middle East, I wouldn’t turn my nose up at a savoury/sweet Ottolenghi-fied twist on the classic…but I digress…)